stakewise/v3-operator/README.md

 ### Exit signatures rotation

-Exit signatures from the previous section are valid only for current and next consensus network forks.
+Exit signatures from the previous section can become invalid if oracles set will changed.
+For example if some oracle will compomise it's private keys.
+In this case DAO can trigger exit signature rotation by increasing exit signature version.
-The operator periodically checks active validators for Vault and if some signatures become outdated after new fork release the operator will submit a signature update transaction to the Vault.
+The operator periodically checks active validators for Vault and if some signatures become outdated after rotation request release the operator will submit a signature update transaction to the Vault.